Colleges That Don’t Offer Merit Scholarships

 By Joe Messinger, CFP®

-If you were to ask them why, they’d tell you that it would be too hard to differentiate between the many talented students that apply to their school.
+If you were to ask some of the big brand name schools why they don’t offer merit scholarships, they’d likely tell you that it would be too hard to differentiate between the many talented students that apply to their school.

 Most of these colleges award need-based aid instead.

 If you check out this list of colleges and universities that meet 100% of a family’s demonstrated financial need, you’ll see, with a little bit of research, that many of them don’t offer merit scholarships.
 Instead of awarding merit, they choose to spend their endowments to encourage those who have financial challenges to come to their school.

 Families need to understand where and how to shop for a college.
 If money is part of the conversation, which it should be (not too many families can afford to write a check to pay for school in full), then they need to examine their personal situation.